hilarioaraujo/ModeloEnLyx/README.md

 # README #

-*EN Dissertation  Lyx - LaTeX Template - Version 0.1 (JUL/2019)*
+*ThesisENStyle Lyx - LaTeX Template - Version 0.1 (JUL/2019)*

-This template explains the main formatting rules to apply to a Master Dissertation work for EN.
+This template explains the main formatting rules to apply to a Master Dissertation work for Portuguese Naval Academy.

 **You can fork this repository to make your own dissertation based on this template.**